 Title 1 Planning Team

 Our Title I Planning Team is made up of parents, community members, and school staff who are committed to improving school programs and procedures, improving student achievement, and increasing parental involvement.
 Our School Improvement Council/ Title I Planning Team meets to analyze and evaluate program activities, staff and parent surveys, and school test data.
 All are welcome to attend any meeting.
 At this time, meetings will be held virtually.

 Family Involvement is an integral part of the Title I Program.
 Families are encouraged to become partners in helping their children achieve and become actively involved in all aspects of the process of the Title I Program, from the writing of the plan to its implementation and evaluation.
 Opportunities for parent involvement at MHE include PTO, family nights, volunteering, and participation in school wide meetings.

 Family Suggestions or Concerns

-A copy of our school’s Title I Plan is located in the main office in the Title I binder for your review.
-If there are any concerns, comments, or questions contact Kim Sunderland at 843-820-4090 or firstname.lastname@example.org.
+A copy of our school’s Title I Plan is located on the schools webpage under Title I. If there are any concerns, comments, or questions contact Kim Sunderland at 843-820-4090 or firstname.lastname@example.org.
 You will be contacted within 24 hours.